 - How you are adjusting to University of Melbourne life

-- How to make the most out of your university experience and the opportunities at Melbourne beyond the classroom
+- How to make the most out of your university experience and the opportunities that are available to you beyond the classroom

-- General study planning and tips, academic progress and goals
+- General study planning and tips, academic progress and achieving goals

 - Professional goals, capstone and subject options, career readiness.